roshirsn/Image-Classification-Cat-and-Dog-Keras-Tensorflow/README.md

 1. Convolutional layers for feature extraction
 2. MaxPooling layers to down-sample the feature maps
 3. Fully connected layers for classification
+4. Used Binary Crossentropy
+5. Optimizer : Adam
-4. Output layer with a softmax activation function to produce probabilities for the two classes (cat or dog)
+6. Output layer with a softmax activation function to produce probabilities for the two classes (cat or dog)

 ## Installation